CounterpartyXCP/Documentation/Developers/federated_node.md

 * `http://<host>/` — directs to `https`
 * `https://<host>/` - main production URL (uses minified JS/CSS)
 * `https://<host>/src/` - development URL (uses un-minified JS/CSS)

-**Initial sync**

-After installation, the services will be automatically started.
-Note that it will take some time for bitcoind to download the blockchain data.
-Once this is done, `counterparty-server` will fully start and sync, followed by `counterblock` (if in use).
-At that point, the server will be usuable.

-You may check the sync status by tailing the appropriate service logs.

 ## Administration